Department of Modern Languages & Classics

 A student of the program must complete at least eighteen (18) credit hours at Saint Mary’s University.
 Relevant academic courses, work experience and linguistic capability may be considered for credit recognition.
 Applicants should submit a resume of relevant work experience, official university transcripts and any other relevant documentation.

 This program consists of twelve (12) required credit hours and a number of optional credit hours.
-All students are required to take CHNS 1101 and 1102 (Introductory Modern Chinese I and II) and CHNS 2200 (Intermediate Modern Chinese).
+All students are required to take CHNS 1101 (Introductory Modern Chinese I) and 1102 (Introductory Modern Chinese II) and CHNS 2200 (Intermediate Modern Chinese).
 Students must also select twelve (12) optional credit hours in at least two different disciplines from the following courses:

 At least twelve (12) credit hours must be at the 2000 level or above.
 Detailed descriptions are found under Departmental listing.
 These courses may not be offered every year.